Basic Minerals and their Importance:

 At least 5 servings of fruit and vegetables per day should be included in a very well-balanced diet.
 Try to consume a variety of fruits and vegetables.
 They come in a variety of forms, including fresh, refrigerated, dried, and canned.
 Fresh unprocessed juices, lentils, and beans all qualify as a proportion, but they can only qualify for one of you 5 a day, no matter how much you consume in one sitting.
 3-5 servings per day are recommended.
 1 cup raw leafy greens, 3/4 cup vegetable juice, or 1/2 cup minced raw or prepared other veggies make up a dish.

-Fiber is a kind of protein found in plants that is normally indigestible.
-Fruits, vegetables, beans, cereals, brown rice, whole-grain breads, seeds, and nuts all contain it.
+Fiber is a kind of protein found in plants that are normally indigestible.
+Fruits, vegetables, beans, cereals, brown rice, whole-grain pieces of bread, seeds, and nuts all contain it.

 A higher amount of fiber intake has been related to a lower risk of cancer, inflammatory bowel disease, and diverticulitis, among other chronic intestinal disorders.
 Fiber’s only established advantage is its capacity to relieve constipation by adding bulk to the intestine, which helps to encourage regular bodily functions, softening stools, and shorten the time food takes to pass through.